Last Updated: March 2021

 Cookies necessary for essential services

-These cookies are essential to provide you with our website and any services available through the website and to use some of their features, such as access to our Players Rewards program.
+These cookies are essential to provide you with our website and any services available through the website and to use some of their features, such as access to our Met Card program.
 Without these cookies, services you have asked for might not be possible.

 Functionality cookies record data about choices you have made and allow us to tailor our websites to you.
 These cookies mean that when you continue to use or come back to the websites, we can provide you with our services as you have asked for them to be provided.